fallenapollonian/fallenapollonian.github.io/articles/crime.md

 Restorative justice programs are significantly more effective in terms of victim and offender satisfaction, restitution compliance, and recidivism, although these are tempered by self-selection bias inherent in restorative justice research [(Latimer et al., 2005)](https://journals.sagepub.com/doi/10.1177/0032885505276969).

+## Death Penalty

+The consensus among criminologists is that the death penalty does not add any significant deterrent effect above that of long-term imprisonment [(Radelet & Lacock, 2009)](https://files.deathpenaltyinfo.org/legacy/files/DeterrenceStudy2009.pdf).

+Each death penalty inmate in the US is approximately $1.12 million (2015 USD) more than a general population inmate.
+This comes from more expensive living conditions, a much more extensive legal process, and increasing resistance to the death penalty from chemical manufacturers overseas [(McFarland, 2016)](https://www.researchgate.net/publication/324804378_The_Death_Penalty_vs_Life_Incarceration_A_Financial_Analysis).

+The death penalty has no deterrent effect on homicides [(Cochran et al., 1994;](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1745-9125.1994.tb01148.x)  [Zimring et al., 2009)](https://scholarship.law.columbia.edu/faculty_scholarship/1587/).

 </div>